agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Update: JW Player now can load the logo image and follow the URL, BUT YOU HAVE TO BUY THE LICENSE for that.
+* Fix: A small fix to the tag edition to handle spaces and YouTube links.
+* Known issue: Video "Title" Currently not implemented by the JW Player: [Check the supported Flash Vars](http://developer.longtailvideo.com/trac/wiki/Player5FlashVars)

 = 1.0.3 =
 * NEW!
 Now you can edit your video tags by selecting them and pressing the "tag generator" button.
 * Fix!
 There was some problem with the "contact-form-7" plug-in that runs an undefined PHP function called "wpcf7_add_tag_generator", temporally fixed.

 = 1.0.2 =
 * NEW!
 Added the "base" URL parameter into the video tag to save writing over and over again the full URL for the tags flv, img, mp4, hd and captions.